awk Programs

 and looks for adjacent occurrences of the same word.
 It also saves the last

-word on a line (in the variable prev
+word on a line (in the variable prev) for comparison with the first

 word on the next line.